UK Mountain Guide: The Best British Peaks to Climb

 From the highest peak to the most captivating panorama…

 There you have it, all the inside information you need to get ready to take on the UK's finest mountains.
-All the peaks mentioned above are sure to provide you with hours of explorative enjoyment, terrific views, a pulse-raising workout and a good dose of fresh air, regardless of whether you're brand new to mountain climbing or you've been doing it for years!
+All the peaks mentioned above are sure to provide you with hours of explorative enjoyment, terrific views, a pulse-raising workout and a good dose of fresh air.
+Whether you're brand new to mountain climbing or you've been doing it for years, take inspiration from our list of mountains to conquer!
 As you've no doubt realised by now, the UK’s landscape is overflowing with natural beauty, and where best to enjoy the view than from up top?
-And if after all your uphill escapades you're keen to kickback a little, why not keep things at sea level and explore Britain's best beaches instead?
+Then, if after all your uphill escapades you're keen to kickback a little, why not keep things at sea level and explore Britain's best beaches instead?

 Choose your size